 Commonly Recorded Documents

-There are hundreds of types of documents that can be recorded in the Register of Deeds Office.
-This is a list of the most commonly recorded documents.
+There are various types of documents that can be recorded in the Register of Deeds office.
+Here are some examples of the most commonly recorded documents.
 For more information, please contact the Register of Deeds office at (785) 537-6340.